Jaiharishan/Bidding_App/README.md

       -> For selling an item in auction user should create an item and give information such as name, price, tags, image, description and duration of the auction.

       -> For uploading images and storing it in database Filepond is used.
+      -> For pie charts and line chart chartjs is used.

       -> For each user a seperate session in created and stored in the database (mongoDB) and the session is removed once the user is logged out.
       -> Each session has an expiry time of 1 hour.